 Things discussed during those meetings include:

 If you’re making more than 20 people within 90 days, you’re legally obligated to have group consultations.
 However, it’s best to have group consultations regardless of how many employees you’re making redundant.
-Furthermore, you should also have individual consultations where you address each employee’s specific queries and concerns.
+Furthermore, redundancy consultations should include both collective and individual redundancy consultation to ensure all legal requirements are met, and you should also have individual consultations where you address each employee’s specific queries and concerns.

 How long is a redundancy consultation period?